IGNF/CartAGen/docs/algorithms/buildings/overlaping_deletion.md

-# Description of the OVerlaping Buildings Deletion Algorithm for Building Groups
+# Description of the Overlaping Buildings Deletion Algorithm for Building Groups

 > - Date 20/07/2017.
 > - Author: [Guillaume Touya][1]